andreasabel/inCode/entry/tries-with-recursion-schemes.md

     seeds to expand into subtries.

 2. If our key-to-insert is *not* empty, then we're *not* here!
-We return `MkTF Nothing`...but we know we leave a singleton map `M.singleton k ks :: Map k [k]` leaving a single seed.
+We return `MkTF Nothing`...but we leave a singleton map `M.singleton k ks :: Map k [k]` leaving a single seed.
 When we run our coalgebra with `ana`, `ana` will go down and expand out that single seed (with our coalgebra) into an entire new sub-trie, with `ks` as its seed.